 If you have emergency financial needs call 505-846-0741, DSN 312-246-0741 or stop by the Airman and Family Readiness Flight to speak with the Air Force Aid Society Officer.

 The 377th Air Base Wing is the host organization at Kirtland Air Force Base.
 The wing reports to Air Force Global Strike Command and supports over 100 mission partners.
 The base and its various mission partners employs about 22,000 active duty, civilians, contractors, Guard and Reserve personnel.
 Kirtland AFB occupies 51,558 acres.

 Firearms registration applies to all residents of Kirtland Family Housing, Fam-Camp, base dormitories, lodging facilities and government owned or operated facilities.
-Firearms registration is accomplished by completing an AF IMT 1314, Firearms Registration, and delivering that form to the Law Enforcement Armory.
+Firearms registration is accomplished by completing an AF IMT 1314, Firearms Registration, and a DD FM 2760 Lautenberg Act and delivering those forms to the Law Enforcement Armory.
 All firearms registered to owners residing in the dormitories are required to be stored in the Law Enforcement Armory immediately upon purchase of the firearm.
 When entering the installation while transporting firearms, immediately inform gate security personnel.
-Under no circumstances can firearms be left in any vehicle unattended.

 Looking to learn more about Kirtland Air Force Base?
 View the in-depth overview.

 Learn about what child care and youth programs and services are available at this location.